How to Use Peppermint Oil for Pest Control

 How to use peppermint oil in natural pest control

 - A spray bottle with warm water will be important.
 Drop the water line to the bottom at a maximum of 2 inches.
-Pour one tablespoon of peppermint oil.
-Peppermint oil is soluble in hot water, so stall the nozzle and vigorously shake it.
+Pour one tablespoon.
+Peppermint oil is soluble in hot water.
+Stall the nozzle, and vigorously shake.
 This will ensure the oil is spread well.

-- Find places where pests used to come inside the building.
+- Find places where pests came into the building.
 In those places, spray the mixture of peppermint oil and water until saturated.
 They should have a light film on the windowsills and doors.

 - Leave the building.
 The first floor and basement show fog, if necessary.
 Spray the base portion clear and into the cracks.
-To protect bushes and flowers, cover it with a light mist.
+To protect them well, cover the bushes and flowers with a light mist.

 - In spring and summer, follow these steps to repel pests every month.
-Repeat these steps after rain, since peppermint oil is not waterproof.
-Those who are in warmer climates need to reapply every year.
+Repeat after rain use, since peppermint oil is not waterproof.
+Those who are in warmer climates will reapply all year round.

-- Soak the balls of cotton in peppermint oil.
+- Soak the balls of cotton in mince oil.
 Put ten cotton balls in a small bowl to fill several holes, and then pour the oil.
-Let them settle down until all of the oil is absorbed.
+Let them stand until all of the oil is over.
 When dry spots are in, add more oil.

-- Note any tiny holes and cracks where vermin can enter.
-In those tiny holes, place oil-moistened cotton balls.
+- Note the tiny holes and cracks where vermin can enter.
+Use Cotton balls made from materials moistened in the holes with oil.
 Verify that the gaps and cracks are filled entirely.

-- To keep pests at bay, put the remaining cotton balls at the base of the internal and external trash cans.
+- To keep pests at bay, but the remaining cotton balls at the base of the internal and external trash cans.
 Each time the containers are empty, replace them.

-- The cotton balls must be tested once a month.
-If the accessible cotton is completely dry, add more oil using a dropper—no need to replace the cotton ball unless the originals shrink or deteriorate.
+- The cotton balls are tested once a month.
+If the accessible cotton is completely dry, add more oil using a dropper.
+It should not replace the cotton ball unless the originals shrink or deteriorate.